wardbekker/LokiLogger/README.md

 * __loki_host__ : the hostname of the syslog server e.g. http://localhost:3100
 * __loki_labels__ : the Loki log labels used to select the log stream in e.g. Grafana
 * __level__: logging threshold.
-Messages "above" this threshold (in syslog parlance) will be discarded.
-Acceptable values are debug, info, notice, warn, err, crit, alert, and emerg.
+Messages "above" this threshold will be discarded.
+The supported levels, ordered by precedence are :debug, :info, :warn, :error.
 * __format__: the format message used to print logs.
 Defaults to: "$metadata level=$level $levelpad$message".
 It may also be a {module, function} tuple that is invoked with the log level, the message, the current timestamp and the metadata.
 * __metadata__: the metadata to be printed by $metadata.
 Defaults to to :all, which prints all metadata.
 * __max_buffer__: the amount of entries to buffer before posting to the Loki REST api.
 Defaults to 32.